pypa/distlib/docs/tutorial.rst

 To sign a distribution, you will typically need GnuPG.
-The default implementation looks for ``gpg`` or ``gpg2`` on the path, but if not available there, you can can explicitly specify an absbolute path indicating where the signing program is to be found::
+The default implementation looks for ``gpg`` or ``gpg2`` on the path, but if not available there, you can can explicitly specify an absolute path indicating where the signing program is to be found::

     >>> index.gpg = '/path/to/gpg'